- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

-It is not just Workday, but many other SaaS companies that have the scale are bypassing Oracle to develop their databases or using open source databases.
+It is not just Workday, but many other SaaS companies that have the scale bypass Oracle to develop their databases or use open source databases.
 Google mostly does not use Oracle.
 Quite obviously, Larry is going to be negative on this strategy.
 Yet the trend of not building your own or using open source databases is growing, not shrinking.
 Many cloud vendors are choosing not to use Oracle for their database.

 How is Oracle Situated

 Oracle is better situated when they market to an end customer.
-But large SaaS vendors have the scale to develop their versions of databases, and to leverage open source databases like Postgres without facing the backlash that a person might receive in an IT organization for not choosing Oracle, IBM or Microsoft.
+But large SaaS vendors have the scale to develop their versions of databases and leverage open source databases like Postgres without facing the backlash that a person might receive in an IT organization for not choosing Oracle, IBM, or Microsoft.

 “This has caused Wall Street analyst, Jefferies analyst John DiFucci to report that Oracle has been behaving “irrationally” to win deals from Workday for over a year.